kodi-pvr/pvr.vuplus/README.md

 ### General
 Within this tab general options are configured.

+* **Set program id for live channel streams**: Some TV Providers (e.g. Nos - Portugal) using MPTS send extra program stream information.
+Setting the program id allows kodi to select the correct stream and therefore makes the channel/recording playable.
+Note that it takes approx 33% longer to open any stream with this option enabled.
 * **Fetch picons from web interface**: Fetch the picons straight from the Enigma 2 set-top box.
 * **Use picons.eu file format**: Assume all picons files fetched from the set-top box start with `1_1_1_` and end with `_0_0_0`.
 * **Use OpenWebIf picon path**: Fetch the picon path from OpenWebIf instead of constructing from ServiceRef.
 Requires OpenWebIf 1.3.5 or higher.
 There is no effect if used on a lower version of OpenWebIf.